 Yesterday I was planning on making a nice tomato and avocado salad.
 I chopped up a good amount of red and green onion, and 5 small vine-on tomatoes.
 Then I cut into the avocado.
 It was overly ripe.
 Too soft to put in a salad.
 It would be perfect for guacamole or, as it turned out…avocado salad dressing.

 Avocados around here are still a dollar each and I actually saw some advertised for 50 cents each.
-They have really become a year round national staple.
+They have really become a year-round national staple.
 Most of our winter avocados come from Mexico.
 California avocados come to market more in the summer months.
-That means year round guacamole or sandwiches with avocado slices.
-Super Bowl is coming up, so go get you some avocados so you can make some guac.
-My guacamole recipe was one of the first posts I ever did.
-The same bad photos are there, but the recipe is fantastic.
+That means year-round guacamole or sandwiches with avocado slices.

 I got to admit, I’ve never made an avocado salad dressing.
 This over ripe situation was a perfect time to start.
 I searched the internet for recipes and there are quite a few.
 Some people make a creamy avocado dressing by adding yogurt or buttermilk.
 Some are loaded with spices.
 Some, not so much.
 I wanted to keep it simple.
 I mean if you add too much extra stuff to the dressing, you might as well go get yourself some ranch dressing.
 All the avocado’s delicate flavor would be lost.